CARTAvis/manual_source/source/fundamental_ideas.rst

 To multi-select regions

 * In the image viewer, hold the “**shift**” key, then click-and-drag a box to enclose the regions
-* In the image viewer, hold the "cmd / ctrl" key, then click on the regions
+* In the image viewer, hold the "command / ctrl" key, then click on the regions
-* In the region list widget, hold the "cmd / ctrl / shift" key, then click on the regions
+* In the region list widget, hold the "command / ctrl / shift" key, then click on the regions

 To create or modify a region (rectangle, ellipse, or line) with the alternative mode (center-to-corner v.s. corner-to-corner)